mvysny/vaadin-kotlin-pwa/README.md

 * accessing the database
 * validation in forms
 * a web page masquerading as a native app

-### Live Demo

-The app [runs live on Heroku](https://vaadin-kotlin-pwa.herokuapp.com/).
-Try it out with your mobile phone: since the app is a PWA, the browser on your phone will allow you to add the link to the app to your home screen.
-When you launch the app from the home screen launcher, a full-screen browser is launched which resembles an actual Android app.

 ## What's a PWA